-As a health-conscious person, you are likely already aware of the importance of indoor air quality to the comfort, health, and well-being of you and your family.
-For most people, indoor air quality primarily concerns the level of particulates and other matter in the air inside of the home.
+As a health-conscious person, you are likely already aware of the importance of indoor air quality to you and your family’s comfort, health, and well-being.
+For most people, indoor air quality primarily concerns the level of particulates and other matter in the home’s air.
 However, many overlook the importance of humidity and its impact on their health.
-Indeed, whether you suffer from respiratory issues like asthma or not, controlling indoor humidity is a key factor in maintaining good indoor air quality – and in maintaining comfort and health in the home.
+Indeed, whether you suffer from respiratory issues like asthma or not, controlling indoor humidity is a key factor in maintaining good indoor air quality and maintaining comfort and health in the home.

-According to the CDC, one in 13 people in the U.S. suffers from asthma.
+According to the CDC, one in 13 people in the U.S. has asthma.
 This equates to roughly 28 million sufferers of chronic respiratory conditions.
 It affects around 7.7 percent of adults and roughly 8.4 percent of children in the country.
 In fact, asthma is the leading chronic respiratory illness in children, with around 6 million kids under age 18 affected in 2015.
 For such individuals, maintaining good levels of indoor humidity is particularly crucial.
-However, when indoor humidity levels are too high or too low, they can negatively impact the health of even otherwise healthy people.
+However, when indoor humidity levels are too high or too low, they can negatively impact even otherwise healthy people’s health.

 High Indoor Humidity: Why It’s a Problem

-In turn, these biological agents may negatively impact the health of people in the home in a number of ways, including:
+In turn, these biological agents may negatively impact the health of people in the home in several ways, including:

 - infectious diseases, including the common cold and flu,